 The stated purpose of this section is to “ensure uniform treatment of reliability-based Curtailment(s) through a Reliability Adjustment Arranged Interchange (RAAI).”

-Thisdocument recognizes that there are multiple NERC Glossary terms that could pertain to a Curtailment request type on a Request for Interchange (RFI), such as Reliability Adjustment Arranged Interchange (RAAI) and Curtailment.
+This section of the ICC recognizes that there are multiple NERC Glossary and NAESB definitions that could pertain to a Curtailment request type on a Request for Interchange (RFI), such as Reliability Adjustment Arranged Interchange (RAAI) and Curtailment.

-If there is confusion regarding the applicability of the NERC terms noted above, the underlying concept is that any WECC reliability entity issuing a Curtailment request type on an RFI (no matter which of the two defined terms above describes the underlying reason for this action), the Curtailment will be approved by all, and will not be denied within WECC.
+If there is confusion regarding the applicability of the NERC Glossary and NAESB definitions noted above, the underlying concept is that any WECC reliability entity issuing a Curtailment request type on an RFI (no matter which of the two defined terms above describes the underlying reason for this action), the Curtailment will be approved by all, and will not be denied within WECC.

-This document also recognizes that the NERC Glossary contains multiple defined terms representing synonyms for RFIs, or subsets and parts thereof.
+This section also recognizes that the NERC Glossary and NAESB definitions contain multiple defined terms representing synonyms for RFIs, or subsets and parts thereof.
 Some of these definitions are still used colloquially but no longer have an effective date.

-To avoid confusion and for purposes of this section of this document, whether the term Curtailment is used in a WECC Requirement (WR) or used in any portion or type of an RFI, the term carries the definition used in the NERC Glossary.
+To avoid confusion and for purposes of this section of the ICC, whether the term Curtailment is used in a WECC Requirement (WR) or used in any portion or type of an RFI, the term carries the definition used in the NERC Glossary.

 Requirement WR1